cdfoundation/sig-security-supply-chain/framework.md

 ## Mission

-Participants across the software supply chain (developers, packagers, application and service providers, and end customers) can produce and consume trustworthy software.
+Participants across the software supply chain can produce and consume trustworthy software.

 ## User Scenarios